 Sophia joined MSBG in 2018 and serves as one of our child care workers in the extended care program.

 Sue is an Education Consultant for MSBG and has been a part of Montessori School of Bowling Green since 1980.
 Sue holds a Bachelor of Arts in English, has AMS credentials for 3-6 year olds and 6-9 year olds.
 She has served as a Parent Talk certified facilitator and a teacher educator in two teacher educator programs.
 MSBG has been a family affair for the whole family.
 She loves to spend time with family and friends, volunteer at church and in the community, read, and participates in yoga.
 When asked what makes Montessori the best choice, Sue replies, “it supports the growth of adults involved at Montessori, in whatever role they may participate – parent, teacher, administrator, grandparent, board member or volunteer.”

-Thom joined MSBG in 2018 and serves as our maintenance person.
+Thom joined MSBG in 2018 and serves as our custodian and maintenance person.

 Tim and his family are from Ashland Ohio and joined the MSBG community fall of 2018.
 Tim received his Bachelors in Communication from Saginaw Valley State University and his Masters of Sports Education from Ashland University.
 Tim holds an Intervention teaching license K-12 and taught for several years at Ashland High School.
 Additionally, he was an adjunct professor at Ashland in the areas of wellness, philosophy and coaching as well as coached basketball at both the high school and university level.
 Most recently, Tim has been working with and training students from 2nd grade through college on basketball and fitness skills.